sbb-design-systems/lyne-components/src/components/timetable-occupancy-icon/readme.md

-The `sbb-timetable-occupancy-icon` is a component used to render a [sbb-icon](/docs/components-sbb-icon--docs) based on the wagon occupancy and the page style (normal, dark mode, high contrast mode).
+The `sbb-timetable-occupancy-icon` is a component used to render a [sbb-icon](/docs/components-sbb-icon--docs) based on the wagon occupancy and on the page style (normal, dark mode, high contrast mode).

 ```html
 <sbb-timetable-occupancy-icon occupancy="HIGH"></sbb-timetable-occupancy-icon>